ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

 If your earbuds come with different sizes of earbud tips, try swapping them out to see if a different size works better for you.

-You might actually be surprised.
-Sometimes I have been surprised to find that a smaller tip actually gives me a better fit that doesn’t shift as much, even though a bigger size does fit in my ear.
+You might actually be surprised, sometimes a smaller earbud tip actually gives me a better fit that doesn’t shift around as much, even though a bigger size does fit in my ear snugly.

 When you swap them, wear them for about ten minutes and see if they stay put.
 They may be comfortable for a few seconds but keep them in for a long time.
-Jump and walk around for a bit with them in your ear, just to be sure the fit is good.
+Jump, walk around and also lie down flat for a bit with them in your ear, just to be sure the fit is good.

-If your earbuds didn’t come with different sizes, you may be able to purchase replacement tips separately.
+If your earbuds didn’t come with a selection of different-sized tips, you may be able to get some cheap replacement tips separately.
 Make sure to choose tips that are compatible with your earbuds.

 Buying Custom-Fit Earbuds